Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be compatible with Steam and Epic on Windows/Wine/Proton.
-All game languages are supported.
+All game languages supported.

-This mod does not change save games or game files.
+This mod does not change saves or game files.
-If a save is made with mission(s) on the deep space slots, and is later loaded without the mod, all missions will still be up and running.
-But you won't be able to launch new mission until the number of missions drops back to vanilla level.
-The same also happens if the mod config is changed leading to less missions to be transferred.
+If a game is saved with mission(s) in deep space slot(s), and is later loaded without the mod, all missions will still be up and running, but you cannot launch new mission until the number of missions drops to vanilla level.
+The same may also happen if mod config is changed mid-game.

 # Troubleshoot #